 Home Baked Goodies Enroute to Zion National Park

 We retreated to the van to warm up and were off to our next stop—the Forscher German Bakery in Orderville.
-Orderville was established at the direction of LDS Church president Brigham Young in 1875 specifically to live United Order, a form of communalism.
+Orderville was established in the direction of LDS Church president Brigham Young in 1875 specifically to live United Order, a form of communalism.
 They continued for ten years until it was disbanded.

 After trying pastries and cakes, we were well-fortified for our activities in Zion National Park.
 But another restaurant beckoned—of course, only because it was a perfect roadside attraction for photographs.
 The Thunderbird Restaurant in Mt.
-Carmel is known for their down-home cooking and “Ho-made Pie.”
+Carmel is known for its down-home cooking and “Ho-made Pie.”

 Entering Zion National Park at the East Entrance

 It was then time to enter one of the most beautiful places in the United States.
 Traveling in on Highway 9 provides the visitor with a most impressive way to enter the park.
-There is a 1.1 mile tunnel through the side of the mountains and the tunnel has picture windows carved into the rock.
+There is a 1.1-mile tunnel through the side of the mountains and the tunnel has picture windows carved into the rock.
 It was through those windows that we glimpsed the majesty of what we were about to see in Zion National Park.

 As we exited the tunnel, it was easy to see why the area was set aside as public land.
-It had been long inhabited by indigenous people, who followed the river into the canyon, when Mormon settlers arrived in 1858.
+It had been long inhabited by indigenous people, who followed the river into the canyon when Mormon settlers arrived in 1858.
 In 1909, President Taft designated the area Mukuntuweap National Monument to protect the canyon.
 In 1918, however, the acting director of the newly created National Park Service changed the park's name to Zion, the name used by the Mormons.

 We stopped at the Canyon Overlook to marvel at the cliffs with the mist from the recent rain hanging on the tops and into the dips of the red formations.
 Below, the Virgin River ran high with snowmelt.

-At each turn there were new sights, new formations and cliffs to see.
+At each turn, there were new sights, new formations, and cliffs to see.
 We stopped again at the bottom of the canyon to look up at the massive cliffs and down at the flowing river lined with the spring green of budding cottonwood trees.

 The sights just whetted our appetites for more exploration and hiking.
-But first it was off to lunch at the other end of the park and time to check in to our hotel.
+But first, it was off to lunch at the other end of the park and time to check in to our hotel.

 Activities in Zion National Park

 Zion National Park is one of those places that is being loved to death.
 It can get crowded with visitors from all over the world in the summers.
-To deal with the situation, the park has an excellent shuttle system that takes people around the park, and to trail heads.
+To deal with the situation, the park has an excellent shuttle system that takes people around the park, and to trailheads.
 Spring through fall, Zion Canyon Scenic Drive is open to shuttles only.

 Springdale, where we stayed, is just outside the park and has an excellent free shuttle system that connects with the park shuttle.
 So, you really can leave your car at your hotel.
 The Visitors Center is large and provides educational displays as well as great souvenir shopping.

 There is a full range of activities at Zion… biking, hiking, climbing, ranger-led walks.
 Since there was such good transportation our group was able to split up according to interests.
-Our two hiking men took off with our guide for some hiking adventures while the family with an older relative took the shuttle for sightseeing and enjoyed the Human History Museum and recommended 22-minute video about the park.
+Our two hiking men took off with our guide for some hiking adventures while the family with an older relative took the shuttle for sightseeing and enjoyed the Human History Museum and recommended a 22-minute video about the park.

 I was awestruck by the beauty of the canyon and wanted to spend time walking along the river and looking up at the immense cliff faces.
 I took the shuttle and got off to walk the Pa’rus Trail back to the Visitor Center.
 From a Paiute word meaning, “bubbling, tumbling water,” the Pa’rus Trail is an easy, paved trail that follows the Virgin River through lower Zion Canyon, on its way north from the park entrance.
 It’s also a bike trail.

-I was lucky that day… it sprinkled rain as I walked almost alone, sat on a rock at the sandy riverbank and took in all the beauty.
+I was lucky that day… it sprinkled rain as I walked almost alone, sat on a rock at the sandy riverbank, and took in all the beauty.
 On an earlier trip, I hiked with friends via “Refrigerator Canyon” and “Walter’s Wiggles,” to the base of Angel’s Landing.
-I opted out of the part where a strong grip on chains takes you to the absolute top of the narrow fin, but enjoyed the vista from on high several years ago.
-It was equally amazing to be in the bottom of the canyon listening to the rush of the river and rustling of the spring green leaves.
+I opted out of the part where a strong grip on chains takes you to the absolute top of the narrow fin but enjoyed the vista from on high several years ago.
+It was equally amazing to be at the bottom of the canyon listening to the rush of the river and rustling of the spring green leaves.

 Places to Stay, Shop and Eat at Zion National Park

 Our group stayed at the LaQuinta Inn and Suites in Springdale.
 This was not the usual LaQuinta.
 The property had multiple buildings, some with fairly new rooms.
 Our building had a ramp to the second floor which really helped.
-It’s no fun lugging a suitcase up stairs (especially when you are developing a collection of rocks as you travel!).
+It’s no fun lugging a suitcase upstairs (especially when you are developing a collection of rocks as you travel!).
 The breakfast was also a cut above the normal motel breakfast.
 On this trip, we stayed in very nice motels and inns… not luxurious but all excellent choices.

 When we arrived at Zion, we enjoyed lunch at the Zion Canyon Brew Pub close to the Visitors Center.
-It’s the only brew pub in town.
+It’s the only brewpub in town.
 The Reuben sandwich was delicious.
 In warm weather, you can enjoy your brew on their outdoor patio.

 On our last evening of the trip, we had a fun meal together at Wildcat Willies, filled with kitschy western décor.
 They serve breakfast, lunch, and dinner and, as they say, have a full-service saloon.
 We toasted the trip with a bumbleberry margarita but forgot to leave room for their famous bumbleberry pie!

-Springdale’s main street is home to some wonderful galleries ranging from photographic art to an eclectic collection of locally made pottery, paintings and jewelry.
+Springdale’s main street is home to some wonderful galleries ranging from photographic art to an eclectic collection of locally made pottery, paintings, and jewelry.
 It’s worth leaving some time to explore the main street.
 I had become enamored with the different rocks and minerals of the area where we traveled, so I stopped in the Zion Rock and Gem Shop and left with a beautiful souvenir.
 My Orderville Septarian geode was found in the hills outside the little town where we had enjoyed the German pastries.